stevenxchung/OMSCS-Notes/CS 6750 - HCI/Test 1/Lesson 16 (3.3) - Needfinding and Requirements Gathering.md

 ### Design Challenge: Need-finding for Book Reading

-_Take a moment and design an approach to need-finding for people reading on their own._
+_Take a moment and design an approach to need-finding for people reading on their own_.

 1. First we will think about data inventory (the six W's)
 2. Where are people reading on their own?